Universidad Santa María (Venezuela): Emblems and symbols

-In his inscription reads: Saint Mary University (Spanish: Universidad Santa María) founded in 1953, with the words God, Country and Home.
+The inscription on the school's shield reads: Saint Mary University (Spanish: Universidad Santa María) founded in 1953, with the words God, Country and Home.

-Flag

-It is light blue with the shield engraved in the center, usually placed in the central square with the national flag.
+The university's flag is light blue with the university's shield in the center, usually placed in the central square with the national flag.

-Emblems

-Saint Mary University Mascot

-It was a lion named Ibrahim, and a lioness named Luna, both died.
-After, the Saint Mary University brought another lion called Friguela, who reigned for many years in the university.
-Nowadays, the university doesn't have any lion alive at the campus.
+The university's mascot is a lion.
+In the past, there was a real lion named Ibrahim, a lioness named Luna, and later a lion called Friguela.
+The university no longer has a real lion at the campus.